rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    ways to extend the functionality of a module, based on the degree of coupling between the old and new functionality:

+   inline:
-   o  inline: update the module with new protocol-accessible objects.
+   : update the module with new protocol-accessible objects.
       The naming and data organization of the original objects is used.
       The new objects are in the original module namespace.

+   augment:
-   o  augment: create a new module with new protocol-accessible objects
+   : create a new module with new protocol-accessible objects
       that augment the original data structure.
 The naming and data organization of the original objects is used.
 The new objects are in the new module namespace.

+   mirror:
-   o  mirror: create new objects in a new module or the original module,
+   : create new objects in a new module or the original module,
       except use a new naming scheme and data location.
 The naming can be coupled in different ways.
 Tight coupling is achieved with a "leafref" data type, with the "require-instance" substatement set